Tilting modules and dominant dimension with respect to injective modules: Introduction

-In this paper, we give a generalisation of their results.
+In this paper, we give a generalization of their results.
 Our starting point of this study is to give a relative version of their theorem.
 Namely, we study a relationship between tilting modules and relative Auslander algebras in the sense of Iyama.
-A relative Auslander algebra is realised as the endomorphism algebra of an additive generator of a faithful torsion-free class in an artin algebra.
-Since the finitely generated module category of a representation-finite artin algebra is a faithful torsion-free class with additive generator, relative Auslander algebras are one of generalisations of Auslander algebras.
-Moreover, Iyama gives a homological interpretation by a generalisation of dominant dimension.
-For an injective $A$-module $I$, we write $\gdom{I}A \ge n+1$ if $A$ has a minimal injective coresolution $0 \to A \to I^{0} \to I^{1} \to \cdots \to I^{n} \to \cdots$ with $I^{0},I^{1}, \ldots, I^{n} \in \add I$.
-If $I$ is a maximal projective-injective summand of $A$, then $\gdom{I}A=\dom A$.
+A relative Auslander algebra is realized as the endomorphism algebra of an additive generator of a faithful torsion-free class of an artin algebra.
+Since the finitely generated module category of a representation-finite artin algebra is a faithful torsion-free class with additive generator, relative Auslander algebras are one of the generalizations of Auslander algebras.
+Moreover, Iyama gives a homological interpretation by a generalization of dominant dimension.
+For an injective $A$-module $I$, we write $\gdom{I}A \ge n+1$ if $A\in\Sub^{n+1}(I)$.
+If $I$ is a maximal projective-injective direct summand of $A$, then $\gdom{I}A=\dom A$.

 \begin{theorem}[{\cite[Theorem 2.1]{I105}}] Let $A$ be an artin algebra.
-Let $I$ $($respectively, $J$$)$ be a direct sum of all pairwise non-isomorphic indecomposable injective right $($respectively, left$)$ $A$-modules with projective dimension at most one.
+Let $I$ $($respectively, $J )$ consists of all right $($respectively, left$)$ injective $A$-modules with projective dimension at most one.
 Then $A$ is a relative Auslander algebra if and only if it satisfies $\gl A \le 2 \le \min\{ \gdom{I}A, \gdom{J}A^{\op}\}$. \end{theorem}

-From the viewpoint of Theorem \ref{I105-thm2.1}, we introduce the notions of almost Auslander--Gorenstein algebras and almost Auslander algebras, which are also a generalisation of minimal Auslander--Gorenstein algebras and Auslander algebras respectively.
-Let $I$ be a direct sum of all pairwise non-isomorphic indecomposable injective modules with projective dimension at most one.
+From the viewpoint of Theorem \ref{I105-thm2.1}, we introduce the notions of almost Auslander--Gorenstein algebras and almost Auslander algebras, which are also generalizations of minimal Auslander--Gorenstein algebras and Auslander algebras respectively.
+Let $I$ be as in Theorem \ref{I105-thm2.1}.
 We call an algebra $A$ an \emph{almost} \emph{$n$-Auslander--Gorenstein algebra} (respectively, \emph{almost $n$-Auslander algebra}) if it satisfies

-Note that if $\add I = \proj A \cap \inj A$, then they coincide with an minimal $n$-Auslander--Gorenstein algebra and an $n$-Auslander algebra respectively.
+Note that if $\add I = \proj A \cap \inj A$, then these definitions coincide with those of minimal $n$-Auslander--Gorenstein algebras and $n$-Auslander algebras respectively.

-To give a characterisation of these algebras by tilting modules, we start with studying a connection between tilting modules with finite projective dimension and dominant dimension with respect to injective modules with projective dimension at most one.
+To give a characterization of these algebras by tilting modules, we start with studying a connection between tilting modules with finite projective dimension and dominant dimension with respect to injective modules with projective dimension at most one.
 The following theorem is one of main results in this paper.